 Muse – (Matte)

 Lime Crime describes this shade as “Deep burgundy red”.
 Another great staple for the palette.
 Rounding out the group with a deep oxblood color.
-I love that this shade is matte becasue it can be used to transition between Venus and Icon to polish off the grunge look.
+I love that this shade is matte because it can be used to transition between Venus and Icon to polish off the grunge look.